Mausy5043/bluepy3/README.md

 ## Troubleshooting

-Make sure the user is part of the `bluetooth` group Use `hciconfig` to confirm that the device actually exists.
+Make sure the user is part of the `bluetooth` group.
+Use `hciconfig` to confirm that the device actually exists.
 This should output something like:
 ```
 hci0:    Type: Primary  Bus: UART